Celebrating Thanksgiving Overseas

 We found another boucherie, in the 1st, who was.
-Thanksgiving Day around noon Lief set out on foot (we didn’t own a car while in Paris) to retrieve our roasted bird from the mile-away butcher shop.
+Thanksgiving Day around noon Lief set out on foot (we’ve never owned a car in Paris) to retrieve our roasted bird from the mile-away butcher shop.
 Lief returned, a couple of hours later, winded and weary.
 It’s no easy thing, he had learned, to carry a 25-pound turkey, still hot and steaming and wrapped in aluminum foil on a board, a mile through the center of Paris.

 Six-year-old Jackson, who’d accompanied his dad for the turkey hunt, had carried back the sack containing the roasting juices.

 “I knew I’d better not show up without the juices for the gravy,” Lief explained as he dropped the board with the turkey on the dining room table and then collapsed on the sofa.
 “Good thing I had Jackson to help.”

 Our Paris apartment-sized kitchen wasn’t built for preparing Thanksgiving feasts, but we managed.
 Lief, Kaitlin, Jackson, and, often, friends of Kaitlin and Jackson, would pitch in.